moonshine/spree-payflow/README.markdown

 "save & continue" to "Confirm & complete order".
 This partial may need further modification to display a page more like the normal confirm page providing more details about the order.

+UPDATE: I have turned the Confirm step back on default by setting payment_profiles_supported? to true.
+This is NOT recommended.

 ### Payflow Documentation

 Payflow documentation is availabe from here: